Award-Winning Boulder Restaurants

 Bramble and Hare

-Low ceilings, sheepskin-draped chairs, a window into the kitchen, a cool cocktail bar that blends into the dining room — it all creates an intimate atmosphere at Bramble and Hare that compliments the elegant cooking of chef and farmer Eric Skokan (a James Beard nominee).
+Low ceilings, sheepskin-draped chairs, a window into the kitchen, a cool cocktail bar that blends into the dining room — it all creates an intimate atmosphere at Bramble and Hare that compliments the elegant cooking of chef and farmer Eric Skokan, a James Beard finalist.
+The MICHELIN Guide honored Bramble and Hare with a green star for its sustainability efforts.
+The vast majority of the restaurant's ingredients come from the chef's own farm, with the MICHELIN Guide noting, "Those impressive ingredients aren't gussied up in this kitchen, where a smart but straightforward cooking style allows them to truly shine."

-We didn't want to leave out the Chinese street food restaurant and local favorite, Zoe Ma Ma.
-Owner Edwin Zoe was a semi-finalist for the 2022 James Beard Award for Outstanding Restauranteur.
+Chinese street food restaurant and local favorite, Zoe Ma Ma, was founded by Edwin Zoe, a semi-finalist for the 2022 James Beard Award for Outstanding Restauranteur, and features his mother, Anna Zoe's, beloved cooking.
+They were also added to the MICHELIN Guide in 2023.
 This isn't the restaurant's first brush in the limelight, though.
 The whole world got a taste of its "non-Americanized" Chinese fare when this eatery’s pork-filled steamed buns and za jiang main was featured on "Diners, Drive-ins and Dives" and an episode of "Cheap Eats."